MicrosoftDocs/azure-media-services/media-services/latest/includes/trouble-on-premises-enoders.md

 <!-- 2111190060000436, 2201310060002530 -->

-### Problem

-On-premises encoder isn't sending data to the live event.
+## On-premises encoder isn't sending data to the live event.

 ### Cause